This was the biggest Super Bowl trailer of this year

 RelishMix reports it.
 The trailer for Doctor Strange in the Multiverse of Madness garnered a total of 93.12 million views across all online channels within 24 hours of airing.
 The film Jurassic World: Dominion came close, with 86.82 million views and the series The Lord of the Rings: The Rings of Power reached 80.34 million views.

 Other than that, there was little fighting.
-The Adam Project of Netflix stuck at 32.3 million views and no reached 21.65 million views. marvel series moon knight stuck at 16 million viewers.
+Netflix’s The Adam Project reached 32.3 million views and Nope reached 21.65 million views. marvel series moon knight stuck at 16 million viewers.

 “Bacon trailblazer.
 Certified coffee maven.
 Zombie lover.
 Tv specialist.
 Freelance communicator.”